 Under the old system, if you subsequently submitted your late return, HMRC would remove the central assessment for VAT from your account the next working day.

-This is no longer the case.
-Under the new system, the central assessment stays on your account until the late return has been fully processed.
+Under the current system, the central assessment stays on your account until the late return has been fully processed.

 This can be problematic.
 If your late return becomes subject to compliance checks, the central assessment stays on your account until these are complete.